eunusctg/FlarumAuthSync/README.md

 ## Credits

-Developed by the Supaflow Team.
+Developed by the ForumEZ Team.